If four wheels move the body and two wheels move the soul, what do three wheels do?

 The prime difference here is that the two wheels are in the front.
 BRP’s Can-Am Spyders have become very popular, especially with older people who still want to travel long distances in comfort.
 They come with electronic roll-over protection and are properly factory tested and homologated.
 That doesn’t mean you can’t roll them over – I did!
 But they are well sorted, officially approved and are actually easier to ride if you don’t have a motorcycle rider’s sixth sense.
 See my review here.

 I’m not sure there is a correct terminology for this, but Piaggio was the first to market with a three-wheeler with two wheels up front that leans into corners.
 It feels exactly like a normal scooter or bike with leaning and counter-steering, only with much more grip in the front so you can push it hard into corners.
 And when you pull up to the lights, some of them have a switch that locks the front wheels so you don’t have to put a foot down while stopped to prevent them from toppling over.
-Yamaha has recently joined the three-wheeled fun with their TriCity.
+Yamaha has recently joined the three-wheeled fun with their TriCity and now their Niken.